Covid vaccine delivery programme

 Please call before 11am for our same day service, which is for unwell patients with acute matters only.
 “Acute” means that you are unwell and that your issue has got significantly worse in the last few days, or may get significantly worse in the next few days.
 Our same day service is not a quicker alternative to a routine appointment.
 The GP doing the same day service routinely now has over 50 patients to speak to each morning so is only able to deal with their acute issue.

-After 11am our same day service is for people who are so unwell they may need admission to hospital.
+After 11am our same day service is for people who are so unwell that the GP may need to admit them for hospital treatement.

 Routine appointments – on the phone